efwoods/Neural-Nexus-Frontend/goals-for-today.md

 ### DEPLOYMENT

-I need the current deployment to be deployed to cloud for the backend & frontend
+I need the current deployment to be deployed to cloud for the backend & frontend (create standalone DB api)

 ### LIVE CHAT